9 Reasons Why You’re Not Getting Search Engine Traffic

 Your writing becomes robotic.
 Just because someone can find it doesn’t mean that they’ll read it and love it.

-The reason you need to go through these steps is because it’s the most efficient way to find out what people want to read and to serve it up on an easy-to-find platter.
+The reason you need to go through these steps is that it’s the most efficient way to find out what people want to read and to serve it up on an easy-to-find platter.

 I hadn't heard before that the text around the link matters as well.
 Thanks for the tip, Ben.